fury-r/encrypted-messenger/README.md

     - Firestore is utilized for storing users' public keys securely.

 - **RSA Encryption**:
-    - RSA encryption is used for asymmetric encryption of the AES key during the handshake.
+    - RSA encryption is used for asymmetric encryption of the DES key during the handshake.

-- **AES Encryption**:
+- **DES Encryption**:
-    - AES encryption is used for symmetric encryption of the actual message data.
+    - DES encryption is used for symmetric encryption of the actual message data.

 ## Conclusion

 This setup ensures end-to-end encryption of communication between users, providing a high level of security and privacy.
-By leveraging Firestore for secure storage of public keys and employing RSA for key exchange and AES for symmetric encryption, users can communicate confidentially and securely within the platform.
+By leveraging Firestore for secure storage of public keys and employing RSA for key exchange and DES for symmetric encryption, users can communicate confidentially and securely within the platform.
 ## Configuration

 - Update the necessary configuration parameters in the Android app, middleware, and backend server to match your environment, such as API endpoints, database connections, and encryption keys.